domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.1

+* Fixed to ensure that the updated review/lesson counts get styled correctly, with different styles for zero vs. nonzero.

 ## 2.0.0

 * Fixed to work with the new WaniKani redesign, instead of always logging "Not on a page that displays lesson/review numbers."